ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 ### Policy Override Reason

-The reason element, indicating an override of the DMARC policy, consists of a mandatory type field and an optional comment field.
-The type field **MUST** have one of the pre-defined values listed below.
-The comment field is an unbounded string for providing further details.
+The "reason" element, indicating an override of the DMARC policy, consists of a mandatory "type" element and an optional "comment" element.
+The "type" element **MUST** have one of the pre-defined values listed below.
+The "comment" element is an unbounded string for providing further details.

 Possible values for the policy override type: